varugheseben/edurek-data_science/Artificial Intelligence/Introduction.md

      - Resume Screening: AI models can filter resume based on skills and experience
      - Employee retention prediction: AI models can predict which employee could leave and why

+  ## Examples of Artificial Intelligence
+   - **Large Language Model(LLM)**

+     Large language model is an advanced type of artificial intelligence designed to understand, process and generate human-like text.
+It learns from massive amount of data using neural network(especially transformer architecture) to recognize patterns, context and meaning in the language

+     Examples of LLM provider is  OpenAI
+     Example of LLM powered tools: Gemini, Copilot, ChatGPT

+     **What is OpenAI**

+       OpenAI is a company, which has product named ‘OpenAI’ and which provides LLM for building applications.

+     **What is Langchain**

+       Its a open source framework for building applications using LLMs.
+Basically Langchain helps to build complex AI applications by chaining components together.
+Its not a modal provider instead its a orchestration layer.

+       In other words, Langachain is a framework for constructing complex AI agents by chaining tools, prompts and retrieval systems
+     **Combination of OpenAI and Langchain**

+       We can use OpenAI and Langchain for building a AI agent.
+In such case, OpenAI provides the modal Langchain manages logic, memory, retrieval and workflow.

+       In other words,we can consider OpenAI as brain Lanchain as nervous system connecting the brain to tools, memory and data

+   - **Computer Vision**

+     Instead of processing text, these AI models process visual data (images and video).
+They use multi-layered neural networks to identify shapes, edges, and objects

+   - **Robotics**

+     This type of intelligence learn by trial and error method from an environment

+   - **Predictive AI**

+     This type of intelligence can be used for doing predictions, like weather forecasting, earthquake prediction

+   - **Generative AI**

+     This type of intelligence is for creating digital content, like creating an image, audio, video, text to audio conversion(speech synthesis)